-The curriculum in an early childhood education program covers a broad spectrum of general education courses, including English, math, social studies and humanities.
-Classes also cover pedagogical theories and techniques, and health and family topics, along with the following:
+In order to prepare students to become professional teachers, the curriculum in an early childhood education program covers a broad spectrum of both general education and major-specific courses.
+Students will cover general coursework in English, math, social studies and humanities.
+In classes specific to their early childhood education major, students will also learn pedagogical theories and techniques, and health and family topics, including the following:

 - Child development